mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 007 - Extract Class/readme.md

 This not only promotes code reuse across the system but also ensures that each class has a single, well-defined reason to change.

-You are not just moving code; you are discovering the missing abstractions in your domain model.
+You aren't just moving code; you are discovering the missing abstractions in your domain model.

 # Steps 👣